 All Nippon Airways, commonly known as ANA, is celebrating the delivery of their very first Boeing 787-9 Dreamliner.
 The Boeing 787-9 is expected to be pressed into operations around August, and will primarily be used on the domestic routes in Japan.
-The delivery of the very first 787-9 will take the number of Boeing 787s in the fleet of ANA to 29, which is the maximum in the world.
-More than 60 firms have already placed orders for the Boeing 787 aircraft.
+The delivery of the very first 787-9 will take the number of Boeing 787s in the fleet of

 Some of the key differences between Boeing 787-9 and Boeing 787-8 are a slightly extended fuselage by about 20 feet, which would allow extra 40 passengers to be taken on board and an additional 450 NM to the range of the aircraft.
 The Boeing 787-9 brings several of the good features from the Boeing 787-8, including larger windows, better indoor lighting, lower cabin altitude, cleaner air, larger stow bins as well as a better flying experience.
 Not just this, Boeing 787-9 also promises a reduction in fuel usage by at least 20% and in emissions by 20% when compared to aircraft of similar sizes.
 The aircraft is truly a major step towards a cleaner and greener flying initiative that most of the major aircraft manufacturers are adhering to.